anhnguyendepocen/R-Companion-Price-Analysis/manuscript/Chapter2.md

 Graphing Basics
 ---------------

-The final function we will cover in this chapter is basic plotting.
+The final topic we will cover in this chapter is basic plotting.
 Above, we already used `qplot()` from the `ggplot2` package to plot a frequency chart.
 The function below, `plot()`, comes installed with base R, so no need to install any packages before calling the function.
 We will plot the corn price data we imported previously in the chapter.
 It should be stored as a variable called `CZ2015`.
 We will plot the *Settle* prices over time.
 The `plot()` function takes to arguments.
 It needs a variable to plot along the x-axis and a varaible to plot along the y-axis.
 We will put *Date* along the x-axis and *Settle* prices along the y-axis.

 ~~~~~~~~